Grade 5 Curriculum

 Parents and Guardians

 Academic standards are important.
 They ensure that all students, no matter where they start, are prepared for success in the next grade level, college, and their careers.
 By defining standards clearly, we aim to help families and teachers work together to ensure that students succeed.
 There are some students who will need additional support to meet a standard.
-Other students will need more complex work to go beyond the standard.
+Other students will need more complex work to go deeper with the standards.
 Teachers craft their day-to-day classroom instruction based on the standards, individual student needs, and the unique characters of their schools and community.

 How can I support my child's learning at home?